 One of the most common mistakes restaurateurs make is to appeal to everyone (after all, everyone has to eat), and hope for an endless stream of customers as a result.
 But in reality you can’t focus on such a broad category, otherwise what is the point of marketing?
 Another mistake is to target the wrong audience.
 For example, if you open a cafe near a campus and target the business sector, you are probably looking in the wrong direction.

 Focus on making your place as comfortable as possible.
 Some restaurant owners just chase trends and create cafes or bars focusing on the interests of groups of people they themselves don’t belong to.
-Probably it isn’t the best idea to open a coffee shop for hipsters if you are a biker, or the other way around.
-It is necessary to accept this thinking and stick to it, then you will succeed.
+Probably it isn’t the best idea to target your coffee shop to hipsters if you are a biker, or the other way around.
+When considering different restaurant marketing ideas, it's necessary to accept this thinking and stick to it, then you will succeed.

 What is a successful restaurant brand based on?